Postconviction Testing of DNA Evidence

 Summary

-The Post-conviction Testing of DNA Evidence program funds projects that will defray the costs associated with postconviction DNA testing in cases of violent felony offenses (as defined by state law) in which actual innocence might be demonstrated.
+The Postconviction Testing of DNA Evidence program funds projects that will defray the costs associated with postconviction DNA testing in cases of violent felony offenses (as defined by state law) in which actual innocence might be demonstrated.
 The Postconviction Testing of DNA Evidence Program also provides funds to assist in defraying the costs associated with postconviction case review and evidence location in these cases.

-Any awards under this solicitation would be made under statutory authority provided by full year appropriations act for FY 2024.
-As of the writing of this solicitation, the Department of Justice is operating under a short-term "Continuing Resolution;" no full-year appropriation for the Department has been enacted for FY 2024.
+Any awards under this solicitation would be made under statutory authority provided by full year appropriations act for FY 2025.
+As of the writing of this solicitation, the Department of Justice is operating under a short-term "Continuing Resolution;" no full-year appropriation for the Department has been enacted for FY 2025.

 Specific Information